Using sophisticated digital-forward solutions to drive launch excellence

 Let’s look at two examples where companies used technology and AI in product-specific solutions to make launch better and saw positive impact in their ability to impact patient care, exceeding forecasts in the first year.

-For example, a recent rare disease launch with high unmet need and low competition (Figure 4) used ZS’s digitally forward solutions to drive multiple launch objectives.
+For example, a recent rare disease launch with high unmet need and low competition (Figure 4) used digitally forward solutions from ZS to drive multiple launch objectives.
 They used a digital front door to streamline patient care, used AI to predict early adopters and who would have relevant patients and fed all of that into dynamic targeting that made predictions and recommendations for how reps and other channels should be orchestrated based on where the eligible patients were in the ecosystem.
 They had a high-touch patient support program and used AI to analyze call center data and conversations with nurse navigators and recommended personal support interventions.

 Another product was in an established, competitive market with only moderate unmet need, but it was clinically differentiated from several existing biologic therapies (Figure 5).
 This launch team used primary research and AI to predict individual physicians’ needs and preferences, customized their messages and content for those needs and deployed a combination of 10 digital channels based on customer preferences that they orchestrated to align with commercial and medical in-field teams.
 They also used digital tools to optimize gross to net at a payer level and promoted payer wins to the relevant customers as soon as they occurred.